Q: How much does a GMAT tutor cost?

 Q: Can we meet for an hour at a time?

-A: We could but I have found that 2 hour sessions work best.
+A: We could but we have found that either 2 hour or 1.5 hr sessions work best.
 An hour tends to be too short to get working efficiently.
 Yes, short sessions can be successful under very specific conditions.
 I had a student who could not pay attention for more than an hour so 1 hour virtual sessions were perfect for him (I also had to program HW sessions that were only 45 minutes long).
-I am flexible but 2 hour sessions are a good starting point.

 Q: What is your cancellation policy?